vinted/chained_job/README.md

 ## How it works

-`chained_job` stores background job arguments array into Redis and starts processing them in parallel in number of workers provided.
+`chained_job` stores background job arguments array in Redis and starts processing them in parallel by number of workers provided.

 Job re-enqueues itself until there are no more stored arguments in Redis for that specific job.